Introduction to Trauma-Informed Practices

 If you need technical support or assistance with enrolling in the course, click here, or email email@example.com.

 Trauma-informed practice is a complex topic, and caregivers should consider training beyond the micro-course.
 Future in-depth trainings will allow participants to learn more about trauma, the impact trauma has on development, and specific strategies to use in formal and informal learning environments to support children as they deal with traumatic experiences.
-More in-depth courses will be offered in the future for a small fee.

 If you want to receive more information about our course offerings, please contact firstname.lastname@example.org.